|

 Winthrop, Washington, to the north.

-by wineries throughout the Northwest... far too many to
+are used by wineries throughout the Northwest... far

 Cellars, Latah Creek, Lost River Winery, Northstar,